-Mission Avenue, from the east side of Coffee Street, east to the east side of the future Pluim Drive (Figure 1)
+Mission Avenue, from Coffee Street, east to Tower Road (Figure 1)

 Project Applicant:

 Eric Pluim, on behalf of Gateway Park Development Partners, LLC 133 Old Wards Ferry Road, Ste.
 G Sonora, CA 95370-7822

 Figure 1 - Location Map

 Setting:

 The Circulation Element of the Merced Vision 2030 General Plan is Chapter 4 of the General Plan.
 This element addresses the City's major road system, local street patterns, air facilities, bus and rail transit, and bicycle and pedestrian facilities.
 The goal is to identify the most effective ways to plan for circulation while enhancing the community and protecting the environment.